Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/radialslider.md

 ![Screenshot](../images/radialslider-intro.png)

-*A RadialSlider that uses RingSlice controls for rendering of the track and value.*
+*A RadialSlider that uses RingSlice controls for rendering of the track and value*

 [RadialSlider](xref:@ActiproUIRoot.Controls.RadialSlider) supports minimum/maximum ranges, infinite wrapping mode, customizable thumb styles, and more.
 While the control is ideal for touch-based input, it also fully accepts mouse and keyboard input.
 Combine two RadialSlider controls on top of each other to enable range-based selection.